hkalbertl/jquery.appendGrid/README.md

 ## Others
 - Project structure is based on [js-plugin-starter](https://github.com/thatisuday/js-plugin-starter)
-- The project website was hosted by AppHarbor but it is [closed on Dec 2022](https://twitter.com/appharbor/status/1590544012481826816) and now it is moved to new hosting provider [FreeASPHosting.net](http://freeasphosting.net/) with as [new project website URL](https://appendgrid.bsite.net)
+- The project website was hosted by AppHarbor but it is [closed on Dec 2022](https://twitter.com/appharbor/status/1590544012481826816) and the website was moved to [freeasphosting.net](https://freeasphosting.net)
+- Due to some compatibility issues and the project website is moved to [Azure Web Apps](https://azure.microsoft.com/en-us/products/app-service/web) with a [new project website URL](https:/appendgrid.azurewebsites.net) (wish it won't change again)

 ## License
 Licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license.